 The closing of the flagship will mark some big changes for the brand.
 No longer with a physical flagship store, they will remove some of the glamour and excitement surrounding the brand that has been building for over 100 years.
 9 other stores will close, all throughout 2019.
 Hudson’s Bay explained their decision further: “After evaluating best use scenarios for its New York City Fifth Avenue location, the Company has decided not to maintain a presence at this location following the turnover of the building to WeWork.”

 According to CNBC, this is following the company’s report of a net loss of $314 million Canadian dollars for the fiscal first quarter.

 Lord & Taylor helped to define what women wore and were an integral part of the NYC fashion scene, particularly in the first half of the 20th century.

-Stocking reputable and innovative fashion brands, and giving greater access to new types of clothing, women flocked to their stores to get elegant and cutting edge style.
-This included a range of lavish evening dresses, accessories, shoes and bags.
+Stocking reputable and innovative fashion brands, and giving greater access to new types of clothing, women flocked to their stores to get an elegant and cutting-edge style.
+This included a range of lavish evening dresses, accessories, shoes, and bags.
 They dressed the most glamorous and exciting women living in New York City.

 Change is already beginning, as Walmart have just announced that they will begin to sell Lord & Taylor products via their own website.